Henry Robinson Palmer: Monorails

 Palmer made a patent application in 1821 for an elevated single rail supported on a series of pillars in an ordinary distance of ten feet, inserted into conical apertures in the ground, with carriages suspended on both sides, hanging on two wheels the one placed before the other.
 A horse is connected to the carriage with a towing rope, proceeding on one side of the rail on a towing path.

 There was an earlier monorail in Russia, of which Palmer was unaware.
 By 1823 George Smart had set up a trial version of Palmer's monorail.

 Palmer wrote in the study presenting his system: "the charge of carrying the raw material to the manufacturing district, and the manufactured article to the market, forming no small proportion of its price to the consumer.[...]
 The leading problem in our present subject is, to convey any given quantity of weight between two points at the least possible expense.[...]
 In order to retain a perfectly smooth and hard surface, unencumbered with extraneous obstacles to which the rails near the ground are exposed, it appeared desirable to elevate the surface from the reach of those obstacles and at the same time be released from the impediments occasioned by snows in the winter season."

 The first horse-powered elevated monorail started operating at Cheshunt on 25 June 1825.
 Although designed to transport materials, it was here used to carry passengers.
 In 1826 German railway pioneer Friedrich Harkort had a demonstration track of Palmer's system built by his steel factory in Elberfeld, one of the main towns in the early industrialised region of the Wupper Valley.
-Palmer's monorail can be regarded as the precursor of the Schwebebahn Wuppertal and of the Lartigue Monorail.
+Palmer's monorail can be regarded as the precursor of the Lartigue Monorail and of the Schwebebahn Wuppertal.

 In his study, Palmer has one of the earliest descriptions of the principle of containerisation: "The arrangement also enables us to continue a conveyance by other means with very little interruption, as it is evident that the receptacles may be received from the one, and lodged on to another kind of carriage or vessel separately from the wheels and frame work, without displacing the goods".